open-data/ckanext-canada/README.rst

 The CKAN ini file needs the following plugins for the registry server::

-   ckan.plugins = stats googleanalytics canada_forms canada_internal canada_public canada_package wet_theme datastore recombinant scheming_organizations
+   ckan.plugins = stats googleanalytics canada_forms canada_internal canada_public canada_package wet_theme datastore recombinant

 For the public server use only::

-   ckan.plugins = stats googleanalytics canada_forms canada_public canada_package wet_theme scheming_organizations
+   ckan.plugins = stats googleanalytics canada_forms canada_public canada_package wet_theme

 CKAN also needs to be able to find the licenses file for the license list to be correctly populated::